 Sausages made at home are commonly cased in sub-mucosa – the intestines removed from the cow, sheep or pig.
 It doesn’t sound appealing, I know.
 But keep in mind this is a very natural method of encasing sausage that has been used for centuries.

 Natural casings are sporadically shaped because the intestines are scraped on the inside and out.
 They tend to be porous and fragile when wet.
-When dried they are become much more resilient.
+When dried they become much more resilient.
 This is the reason casings are often dried when stored and sold at the store.

 2. Collagen casings